BerkeCagkanToptas/OSM-City-Engine-Opengl-Prototype/README.md

-   A 3D City Engine using OSM and SRTM data for my thesis Politecnico di Milano
+A 3D City Engine using OSM and SRTM data for my thesis at Politecnico di Milano
     Copyright (C) 2015  Berke Cagkan Toptas

     This program is free software: you can redistribute it and/or modify